MicrosoftDocs/mesh-docs/mesh/develop/development-overview.md

 ## How building and publishing a Mesh experience works

 Your custom Mesh experience starts out in Unity as a new project or existing sample.
-Your key to creating these experiences is the Mesh toolkit for Unity which provides a collection of features that enable you to develop rich interactive worlds.You can add content to the project/sample *Scene* and then upload it to a Collection in Mesh on the web as an *Environment*.
+Your key to creating these experiences is the Mesh toolkit for Unity which provides a collection of features that enable you to develop rich interactive worlds.
+You can add content to the project/sample *Scene* and then upload it to a Collection in Mesh on the web as an *Environment*.
 An *organizer* can then create a Mesh event based on your Environment.

-In the *Develop environnments* section of the Mesh help site, you'll find articles that introduce you to the features of the Mesh toolkit, walk you through Unity setup, and describe the samples provided by Microsoft that you can use as a starting point for your Environment.
+In the *Develop environnments* section of the Mesh help site, you'll find articles that introduce you to the features of the Mesh toolkit, walk you through Unity setup, and provide step-by-step instructions for building and publishing your environment to Mesh on the web.
+If you don't want to start from scratch, you can use one of our [Mesh sample projects](../develop/getting-started/samples/samples-overview.md) as a starting point.

 Here are some links to the major steps in Mesh development:

 [Create a new project or update an existing one](../develop/build-your-basic-environment/create-a-new-project-or-update.md)